Al-Rashid Street, Baghdad: Other notable landmarks

 After World War I, a Scottish immigrant in Iraq named Kenneth Mackenzie established the Mackenzie Library in the center of al-Rashid Street, a private library.
 After its owner suffered a heart attack in 1928 his brother, Donald Mackenzie, gave the management of the library to his brother's assistant, Jawad Karim, who would change management over time after each owner passed away.
 The library exported English literature, newspapers, magazines such as the Burda Style, and books such as Das Kapital.

-The Khan Murjan is located on the street, opposite the Murjan Mosque and next to the Central Bank.
+The Khan Mirjan is located on the street, opposite the Mirjan Mosque and next to the Central Bank.
 Recognized as one of the finest caravanserais in the Middle East, the caravanserai became a notable historical landmark and a restaurant in the 1970s.
 In 2015, the Abd al-Karim Qasim Museum was opened after the former house of Halil Kut was restored to preserve the history of the era.
 The museum includes a lot of his belongings and gifts he received.

 Baghdad Jewish Community Center is located on al-Rashid Street.
 It is the main community center and headquarters of the Administrative Committee for Iraqi Jews.
 It also serves as a cultural center for the small remnant Jewish community of Iraq, which is now around 160.